🏷️ Special PR & issue labels

 We have several tags that control what the CI does on a specific PR.

-• build-demo tells the CI that the author wants demo builds of the App for the given PR.
-This is only possible if the PR is on a demo--prefixed-branch on the main repo (due to the need to access repo specific secrets).
+build-demotells the CI that the author wants demo builds of the App for the given PR.
+This is only possible if the PR is on ademo--prefixed-branch on the main repo (due to the need to access repo specific secrets).
 But these constraints are met every push the CI will attempt to build the demo release version of the App and post the link to the assets as comment.

-• (in progress) Running the entire end-to-end-test integration test suite of the app is costly - in both times and resources.
+This is very helpful if you need to test that the changes given do not break the final built.- (in progress) Running the entire end-to-end-test integration test suite of the app is costly - in both times and resources.
 So we are not running it on every PR.
-But if you want your PR to be checked with it you can add ci-test-ui-all and the CI will run the test suite against your PR.
-We usually only run this after every merge.
+But if you want your PR to be checked with it you can add

 UI Tests don't currently run on CI... see this issue